utoni/nDPId/examples/README.md

 A collecd-exec compatible middleware that gathers statistic values from nDPId.
 Used also by `tests/run_tests.sh` if available.

+## c-influxd

+An InfluxDB push daemon.
+It aggregates various statistics gathered from nDPId.
+The results are sent to a specified InfluxDB endpoint.

 ## c-notifyd

 A notification daemon that sends information about suspicious flow events to DBUS.